 It was love at first sight with Catibias (Cassava Pasties), and complete infatuation with Mr. Queso de Hoja, the cheese vendor, whose, uh, balls of cheese were always the freshest…

 Oh, how I miss the street vendors.
 All vendors really, but in particular, and in no small part due to their multitude, the food vendors, of course.
 The traveling hair accessories guy is great, and the baby-clothes dude was an ally, of sorts.
 But unless you owe these folks money, you can’t be certain of when or where you’ll see them next.
 I could set my watch on my 5 o’clock empanaditas de yuca, however.
 Without fail, the pastelitero would appear with his hot, savory pastries, clanking the lid of his big tin and cachú (ketchup) in tow.

-Also a welcome sight was Mr. Lambicero, ambling down the street with his giant tupperware full of conch salad, served to you in a styrofoam cup, complete with lemon wedge; a nice treat on a Sunday.
+Also a welcome sight was Mr. Lambicero, ambling down the street with his giant Tupperware full of conch salad, served to you in a styrofoam cup, complete with a lemon wedge; a nice treat on a Sunday.

-Let us not forget the other food vendors too, the ones who mould your family’s menu into shape.
+Let us not forget the other food vendors too, the ones who mold your family’s menu into shape.
 What you have for your lunch could well depend on who happens to pass by.
 “Berro!
 Berro!”
 Hey, a watercress salad for lunch might be nice… “Guanduleeees!”
 Mmmmm, guandules guisados today sounds like a good idea.
-And who can resist the travelling fishmongers, proudly displaying their largest catches of the day?
+And who can resist the traveling fishmongers, proudly displaying their largest catches of the day?
 Much simpler than racking your brain in the supermarket, searching for ideas, they bring the supermarket to you (and less overhead too, making them that much cheaper).

 Now if only they would adhere to some standard of decency in regards to the volumes of their loudspeakers, it would be a perfect street vendor world.